mshangle1/watchmen/README.md

       Then you can validate response and retrieve any data from it for the future use
 - **Allowing data driven approach**
     - You can define input data as Cucumber data tables, csv, Json, Xml, txt, yaml files
-    - You can provide template JSON payload and modify it on the runtime (change node value, add new node, remove node etc) to arrange different data driven scenarios
+    - You can provide template JSON payload and modify it on the runtime (change node value, add new node, remove node etc) to define different data driven scenarios
-    - You can provide template XML  payload and modify it on the runtime (change node value, add new node, remove node etc) to arrange different data driven scenarios
+    - You can provide template XML  payload and modify it on the runtime (change node or attribute values, add new node, remove node etc) to define different data driven scenarios
 - **Making API Authentication an Easy Process**
     - You can implement your own step to request access token and Watchmen will use token as a Bearer token for next requests
     - You can provide User name and Password and Watchmen will use them to generate Basic authorization token for the requests
-- **Connection to DataBase**
+- **Connection with Database**
     - You can read test data directly from DB or perform E2E validation
 - **Placeholders resolves**
-    - To modify any input data (including json, xml, csv) on runtime (SSN, email, date on any format, string, number, epoch time etc) you can use different type of placeholders
+    - To modify any input data (including json, xml, csv) on runtime (SSN, email, date on any format, string, number, epoch time etc) you can use different types of placeholders
 - **Chain few requests in one scenario**
     - You can chain as many API calls in one Scenario as you need and share data between them
 - **Handling Asynchronous Wait**